 Event organizers are used to “putting out fires”.
 At digital events, they will be expected to be the source of truth, solving problems caused by both software and hardware.
 This technical knowledge will be invaluable as virtual events pull speakers and sponsors from around the world.
 Concepts like connectivity, stream latency, microphone pickup, and display resolution will be part of the day-to-day knowledge required to operate.

 Stressed about recruiting a Digital Event Strategist?
 Discover the power of TINT Virtual Events.
-Build immersive digital events in minutes, no coding required.
+Build immersive digital events in minutes, with no coding required.
 Schedule a demo with our event specialists today.